© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bancbryn cairn cemetery [east] is a scheduled monument protected by Cadw under reference CM335.
 View the official record →

-Bancbryn cairn cemetery [east] is a Prehistoric round cairn located in Carmarthenshire, Wales, and forms part of a broader cairn cemetery complex in the area.
+Bancbryn cairn cemetery east is a round cairn located in Carmarthenshire, Wales, designated as a scheduled ancient monument (SAM CM335).
 It is designated a Scheduled Ancient Monument by Cadw under reference CM335.

 Bancbryn cairn cemetery [east] dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bancbryn cairn cemetery [east] is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM335.